nytud/HunTag3/README.md

     # tag FeatureWeights
     cat input.txt | python3 huntag_main.py tag --print-weights 100 --model=modelName --config-file=configs/maxnp.szeged.hfst.yaml > modelNam.modelWeights

+# Models

+Pretrained models for Hungarian are available at https://github.com/dlt-rilmta/hunlp-GATE

 # Authors

 HunTag3 is a massive overhaul, cleanup and functional extension of the original HunTag idea and codebase.
 HunTag3 was created by Balázs Indig with contributions from Márton Miháltz.